How To Make A Difference To The World

 4. The Greatest Gifts of All

 Happiness and love are the two greatest gifts you can give to the world.
-Too often, we’re too indulged in our own gratifications that we forget there are people in this world whom we can make a little happier and feel more loved.
+Too often, we’re so indulged in our own gratifications that we forget there are people in this world whom we can make a little happier and feel more loved.

-As the saying goes, “To receive, you must first give.”
+As the saying goes, “To receive, you must first give”.
 The more you give, the more you’ll receive.
 Let us remind ourselves that in order to receive more happiness and love, let’s spread more of them first.

 5. Empower Other People

-“Abilities wither under criticism; they blossom under encouragement.” – Dale Carnegie
+Abilities wither under criticism; they blossom under encouragement.

 You can change the world by helping one person at a time.
 One of the ways to help someone is to empower the person.
 But how do you empower a person?
 Well, one of the ways is to be generous in giving praise and encouragement instead of criticism.